Norton Rose Fulbright US LLP

 Darren's focus is technology – he is interested in deep dives into electronic devices and using that understanding to provide clients with legal advice specific for the technology at issue.
 Darren's background includes a Master's degree in materials engineering and a Doctorate degree in electrical engineering.
 He performed research related to materials science and semiconductor manufacturing, and has past experience working as a programmer.
-With this technical background and over ten years of legal experience, he can interface with engineers, inventors, experts, and other lawyers to counsel regarding intellectual property, transactions, and litigation issues and their impact on the overall business.
+With this technical background and fifteen years of legal experience, he can interface with engineers, inventors, experts, and other lawyers to counsel regarding intellectual property, transactions, and litigation issues and their impact on the overall business.

 Previously, Darren conducted research in the field of magnetic storage and magnetic devices.
 His research focused on developing new lithography and etching techniques for massively parallel processing at sizes smaller than 25 nm.
 These new techniques were used in fabricating and studying bit patterned media, a technology for expanding magnetic recording capabilities.
 During his research he authored or co-authored over a dozen peer-reviewed journal articles in engineering and science journals and presented at several magnetic materials and nanotechnology conferences.

 MS, Materials Engineering, University of Houston, 2007

 BS, magna cum laude, Honors, Electrical Engineering, University of Houston, 2005

 Darren was awarded outstanding presentation at the ECE Graduate Research Conference in 2006.
 During his graduate studies he was awarded the NSF-NAVY Fellowship and the Presidential Fellowship.